Sumico/ttp/docs/source/Groups/Name Attribute.rst

       }
     }

 That structure will be populated with results as parsing progresses, but in case if for "item3" more than single result datum needs to be saved, ttp will transform "item3" child to list and save further results by appending them to that list.
-That process happens automaticaly but can be imfluenced using *path formatters*.
+That process happens automatically but can be influenced using *path formatters*.

 Supported path formatters \* and \*\* for group *name* attribute can be used following below rules: